A message from Marilyn Gentry

-We will continue to make sure it remains a global priority.
-But we know there is still much more to be done, and we need to keep funding this vital research to help even more people have healthier, cancer-free futures.
+We will continue to ensure that cancer prevention remains a priority.
+Our work will continue to help even more people have healthier, cancer-free futures.

 Marilyn Gentry, Founder & Chief Executive